Matteo-Pietro-Pillitteri/Computational-Intelligence/Quixo/README.md

 ###  ES 1+λ
-The code in the file Quixo_ES.ipynb
+The code in the file Quixo_ES.ipynb describes the behaviour of our ES agent.

-The Evolutionary Strategy is an approach that allows to select the individual that performs better in a specific task.
-In our case we are looking to the best one that plays well the match against Random Player.
-We adopted a (1+λ)-ES that in each epoch generates λ offspring from a parent and that evaluates all of them with a fitness function.
-How does our agent work?
-It has a list of rule-action couples, each of one has a weight that represents a probability.
+The **Evolutionary Strategy** is an approach that allows to select the individual that performs better in a specific task.
+In our case we are looking to the best  configuration of weights for the actions with which our agent plays against the _Random Player_.
+We adopted a **(1+λ)-ES** that in each epoch generates λ offspring from a parent and that evaluates all of them with a *fitness function*.
+We use a dictionary of *rule- (action-weight)*.
+Each of these *weights*  represents a probability.
+The *set_dictionary()* method is used to zip the _CONDITIONS_ and _ACTIONS_ lists to form the *rule-action couples*.

-The list of rule-action couples is the following, where some couples are more specific than others:
+The **list of rule-action couples** is the following, where some couples are more specific than others:

-- r1-a1: if there is a row without a cube with agent's face, then it pushes the cube there (it is a guarantee that on every row there is at least one agent's cube)
+- **r1-a1**: if there is a *row* without a cube with agent's face, then it pushes the cube there (it is a guarantee that on every row there is at least one agent's cube)
-- r2-a2: if there is a column without a cube with agent's face, then it pushes the cube there (it is a guarantee that on every column there is at least one agent's cube)
+- **r2-a2**: if there is a *column* without a cube with agent's face, then it pushes the cube there (it is a guarantee that on every column there is at least one agent's cube)
-- r3-a3:
-...
-- r14-a14:
-Every individual has a set of these couples with an associated weight just passing the list of weights to the set_dictionary() method that returns the rule-action-weight triplets.
+- **r3-a3**: if the *agent* is doing 5 in a *row* (where 4 of its cubes are consecutive), then it pushes there a cube in order to do the winning move
+- **r4-a4**: if the *agent* is doing 5 in a *column* (where 4 of its cubes are consecutive), then it pushes there a cube in order to do the winning move
+- **r5-a5**: if the *agent* is doing 5 in a *main/secondary diagonal* (where 4 of its cubes are consecutive), then it pushes there a cube in order to do the winning move
+- **r6-a6**: if the *opponent* is doing 5 in a *row* (where 4 of its cubes are consecutive), then the *agent* pushes there a cube with its face in order to block opponent's possible winning move
+- **r7-a7**: if the *opponent* is doing 5 in a *column* (where 4 of its cubes are consecutive), then the *agent* pushes there a cube with its face in order to block opponent's possible winning move
+- **r8-a8**: *unoptimal move*!
+It represents a *bad rule* that brings to a lose.
+Indeed, if the *opponent* is going to do 5 in a *row/column/main diagonal/secondary diagonal*, the agent *DOES NOT block* the winning move (if and only if at the extremes there are cubes with our face or without face)
+- **r9-a9**: if the *opponent* is doing 5 in a *main/secondary diagonal* (where 4 of its cubes are consecutive), then the *agent* pushes there a cube with its face in order to block opponent's possible winning move
+- **r10-a10**: if in one *row* there are *at least 3 cubes* with *agent*'s symbol (not necessarly consecutive), then it tries to put a cube there
+- **r11-a11**: if in one *column* there are *at least 3 cubes* with *agent*'s symbol (not necessarly consecutive), then it tries to put a cube there
+- **r12-a12**: if in one *row* there are *at least 3 cubes* with *opponent*'s symbol (not necessarly consecutive), then the agent tries to put a cube there to block opponent's possible winning move
+- **r13-a13**: if in one *column* there are *at least 3 cubes* with *opponent*'s symbol (not necessarly consecutive), then the agent tries to put a cube there to block opponent's possible winning move
+- **r14-a14**: *the simplest couple rule-action*!
+If the agent finds an available cube or with its face on the perimeter, it does a random move from those allowed

+In the file there is a code cell called *TESTER RULE-ACTIONS* useful where we tested the effectiveness of rule-action couples: we set the board that we wanted to test with *MyGame.set_board()* method and then we applied the desired couple in order to understand if it respects the condition (value returned by *rule()*) and to see the applied move from the current board in the future one (applying *MyGame.move()* with the parameters returned by *action\[0\]()*).

-During a match (for both training and testing) it selects the couples of rule-action that satisfy a certain situation (with test_conditions() method) and it picks one according to a weighted roulette-wheel selection, returned by voting() method.
-At training time adaptive() method is called to play a match with the individual, while at test time make_move() is called to do the same.
+During a *match* (for both training and testing) the agent selects couples of rule-action that satisfies a certain situation (with *test_conditions()* method) and it picks one according to a *weighted roulette-wheel selection*, returned by *voting()* method.

+At
+- **training time**, *adaptive()* method is called to play a match with the given individual
+- **test time**, *make_move()* is called to do the same but with the best (individual) configuration of weights found so far.

-The first called function is ES_1_plus_lambda() that for a certain number of epochs (EPISODES_TRAINING) it generates individuals (by perturbing the weights of the best solution with a Gaussian density function) and compare them to get the best.
-At every epoch the fitness() function is called in order to evaluate the individual passed as argument: it plays for a certain number of matches (EPISODES_TRAINING_FITNESS) against the Random player and it is evaluated by the percentage of wins on the number of games.
+The first function to be called is *ES_1_plus_lambda()* that for a certain number of epochs (*EPISODES_TRAINING*) it generates individuals (by perturbing the weights of the best solution found so far, with a normal distribution) and compare them to get the best.
+At each epoch the *fitness()* function is called in order to evaluate the individual passed as argument: it plays for a certain number of matches (*EPISODES_TRAINING_FITNESS*) against the Random player and it is evaluated by its percentage of wins.

-There is a steady-state condition for which, if a better solution is not found, it skips the search of new individuals and take as good the last best individual.
+There is a *steady-state condition* for which, if a better solution is not found in a certain number of epochs (defined by *TOLERANCE_EPOCHS*), it breaks the search of new individuals.

-We have tested the ES player training it with several configurations.
-Many of these tests are against Random player changing some parameters like the number of episodes, epochs, individuals or exploration rate.
-A few tests were conducted training the agent against the Alpha-Beta player and we found that, even if it was trained for 2 epochs, it performs well against the Random player because it was trained with an more expert agent than Random agent.

-**usefull methods**
+**Other usefull methods in MyGame Class**

+- `set_board(self, board)`
+   - It is useful to set a particular board in a MyGame object.

 **Results**

+**Results**
+We have tested the ES player training it with several configurations and playing with it as first or second player.
+Many of these tests were against Random player changing some parameters like the number of episodes (*EPISODES_TRAINING_FITNESS*), epochs (*EPISODES_TRAINING*), individuals (*λ*) or exploration rate (*initial_σ* and *final_σ*).

 - **PLAYER 1**